 - 8 From the upflow position, flip cabinet 90° to the left and set into place.
 Replace blower assembly.
-Secure coil in place by bending down the tab on the cabinet support rail as illustrated. - 9 Install the horizontal shield (-060 model) on the front edge of the horizontal drain pan as illustrated in figure 10.

-- 10 Knock out drain seal plate from access door.
-Secure plate to cabinet front flange with screw provided. - 11 Flip access door and replace it on the unit. - 12 Set unit so that it is sloped 1/4" toward the drain pan end of the unit.
-Connect return and supply air plenums as required using sheet metal screws. - 13 If suspending the unit, it must be supported along the entire length of the cabinet.
+Secure coil in place by bending down the tab on the cabinet support rail as illustrated. - 9 Knock out drain seal plate from access door.
+Secure plate to cabinet front flange with screw provided. - 10 Flip access door and replace it on the unit. - 11 Set unit so that it is sloped 1/4" toward the drain pan end of the unit.
+Connect return and supply air plenums as required using sheet metal screws. - 12 If suspending the unit, it must be supported along the entire length of the cabinet.
 If using chain or strap, use a piece of angle iron or sheet metal attached to the unit (either above or below) so that the full length of the cabinet is supported.
-Use securing screws no longer than 1/2" to avoid damage to coil or filter, as illustrated in figure 9.
+Use securing screws no longer than 1/2" to avoid damage to coil or filter, as illustrated in figure 5.
 Connect return and supply air plenums as required using sheet metal screws.